iansmithj/capstone2/capstone/README.md

 Congratulations—you've landed a job with TEnmo, whose product is an online payment service for transferring "TE bucks" between friends.
 However, they don't have a product yet.
 You've been tasked with writing the backend, a RESTful API server.

 ## Authentication
 The user registration and authentication functionality for the system has already been implemented.
-If you review the login code, you'll notice that after successful authentication, an instance of `AuthenticatedUser` is stored in the `currentUser` member variable of `App`.
-The user's authorization token (i.e JWT) can be accessed from `App` as `currentUser.getToken()`.
+If you review the login code, you'll notice that after successful authentication, an instance of `LoginResponseDto` is returned to the caller.

-When the use cases refer to an "authenticated user", this means a request that includes the token as a header.
-You can also reference other information about the current user by using the `User` object retrieved from `currentUser.getUser()`.
+**Hint**: When the use cases refer to an "authenticated user", this means a request that includes the token as a header.
+You can access the authenticated caller by having the `Principal` injected into the request handler.

 ## Application Use Cases
 These use cases are written from the user's perspective. the API being built must provide the capabilities